 NEXT CHAPTER MEETING

-The next C3SCB meeting will be held on Thursday, March 24th from 6:30pm to 9:00pm in the Kirsch Center at De Anza College in Cupertino, CA.
+The next C3SCB meeting will be held on Thursday, November 14th from 3:00 to 4:30 in Room 423 Herrin Labs, Stanford University.

 Chapter meetings are held every other month, usually on a Thursday.
 Traditionally, they have been held at Suraj Indian Restaurant in Redwood City, but the Meeting will be held at De Anza College in March.
 Typically, the meetings are from 6:30-9pm, with the business meeting starting at 7pm and the featured talk beginning at 8pm.